 This or That Questions might remind us Would you Rather Questions.
-The difference is that in This or that questions you have two objects to choose from and must answer quickly, while in Would you rather? questions, you have to choose between scenarios and can stop and think for a moment before deciding.
+The difference is that in This or That questions, you have two objects to choose from and must answer quickly, while in Would you rather?
+For questions, you have to choose between scenarios and can stop and think for a moment before deciding.

-The two options given to the participants to choose from in this or that questions are usually random but can sometimes follow a specific topic or subject.
-There are no criteria for choosing one or the other as there’s no time for the participant to reflect on the choice.
-There’s no limit in the set of questions on a game of this or that questions.
+The two options are given to the participants to choose from in this or that questions are usually random but can sometimes follow a specific topic or subject.
+There are no criteria for choosing one or the other, as there’s no time for the participant to reflect on the choice.
+There’s no limit to the set of questions on a game of this or that questions.

 This or that questions ideas

-As mentioned before, this or that questions can be focused in specific topics.
+As mentioned before, this or that questions can be focused on specific topics.
 Of course, it’s essential to consider the participant’s age range and context to make sure the questions are appropriate and fair.
-Below you can find some examples and ideas for topic-specific questions for this or that games.
+Below you can find some examples and ideas for topic-specific questions for this or that game or board game.

 15 This or That Questions for Adults